vasilyev-maksim/p5-experiments/README.md

 # ✅ DONE

+- fix links to sketches on prod (`base` config is ignored)
+- pillars
+  - add ending style for pillars (round, triangle, polygon)
+  - add wave period as param to pillars
+  - add color palette choice control (for pillars)
 - make 1st deploy
 - full screen mode (using browser native API)
 - support links to a specific animation (like `/spiral`)